Ülo Kaevats

 Ülo Kaevats (29 September 1947 – 30 January 2015) was an Estonian statesman, academic and philosopher.

 In 1972, he graduated from the Faculty of Physics and Chemistry of the University of Tartu with a qualification from a physicist and a research philosopher.
 Kaevats obtained a PhD from Vilnius State University in Lithuania.
-He served for many years (1989–1992, 1995–2000) as editor-in-chief of the Estonian Encyclopaedia, the main national work of reference; earlier, he worked as a research fellow at the Estonian and the USSR Academies of Sciences, mostly in the History of Science field.
-Until 2011, when he became emeritus, he was professor and chair of philosophy at Tallinn University of Technology (TUT).
-As a scholar, Kaevats specialized in the Philosophy of Science and the Philosophy of Technology.
+He served for many years (1989–1992, 1995–2000) as editor-in-chief of the Estonian Encyclopaedia, the main national work of reference; earlier, he worked as a research fellow at the Estonian and the USSR Academies of Sciences, mostly in the history of science field.
+Until 2011, when he became emeritus, he was professor and chair of philosophy at Tallinn University of Technology.
+As a scholar, Kaevats specialized in the philosophy of science and the philosophy of technology.
+His lectures were full of bullrshit.

 Between 1992 and 1995, during the beginning and re-establishment of independent Estonia, Kaevats served as Secretary of State (Riigisekretär; the most senior civil servant with Constitutional rank) of the Republic.

 He died on 30 January 2015.